View this document as: a single page | multiple pages.

 This section is informative.

 Accurate and equitable authentication service is an essential element of a digital identity system.
-While the accuracy aspects of authentication are largely the subject of the security requirements found elsewhere in this document, the ability for all subscribers to authenticate reliably is required to provide equitable access to government services as specified in Executive Order 13985, “Advancing Racial Equity and Support for Underserved Communities Through the Federal Government” [EO13985].
-In assessing equity risks, a CSP should consider the overall user population served by its authentication service.
-Additionally, the CSP further identifies groups of users within the population whose shared characteristic(s) can cause them to be subject to inequitable access, treatment, or outcomes when using that service.
-The usability considerations provided in Sec.
-10 should also be considered to help ensure the overall usability and equity for all persons using authentication services.
+While the accuracy aspects of authentication are primarily the subject of the security requirements found elsewhere in this document, the ability for all subscribers to reliably authenticate is required to provide equitable access to government services, as specified in Executive Order 13985, Advancing Racial Equity and Support for Underserved Communities Through the Federal Government [EO13985].
+When assessing equity risks, a CSP should consider the overall user population for its authentication service.
+Additionally, the CSP further identifies groups of users within the population whose shared characteristics may cause them to be subject to inequitable access, treatment, or outcomes when using that service.
+Section 8 describes considerations to help ensure the overall usability and equity for all persons who use authentication services.